Swimming Certification Courses

 Standard First Aid with CPR-C Recertification

-• Standard First Aid Recertification Policy: The Ontario Workplace Safety & Insurance Board (WSIB) specifies that Standard First Aid (SFA) award holders may recertify just once on a SFA recertification course.
-To renew a SFA certification subsequently, you are required to repeat the full course.
+Standard First Aid Recertification Policy: The Ontario Workplace Safety & Insurance Board (WSIB) specifies that Standard First Aid (SFA) award holders may recertify just once on an SFA recertification course.
+To renew an SFA certification, you must repeat the full course.
 Thereafter, you may renew by alternating recertifications and original courses.
-If your SFA certification is older than three years, you are required to take the full course (not a recert) again.
+If your SFA certification is older than three years, you are required to retake the full course (not a recertification).
 Holders of Standard First Aid certificates must recertify only with the original certifying agency.

 Register and pay